zoie0312/recipematch/README.md

 RecipeMatch
 =================================

-This project is to build a web service so that user can search for possible meals he can make based on those materials he already has.
+This project is to build a web service for users to search for possible recipes he can use to cook based on those materials they already have.
 On one hand, we have user's inventory of materials such as tomato and onion;
 on the other, we have thousands of recipes to match with.